Gartbeth-Digital-Services-Ltd/CodeObfuscator/README.md

 # CodeObfuscator
 Code Obfuscator written in parametric javascript

 This program can be run either client-side only of using a PHP server (no Node.js is needed).
-See Nativity section to make it run client-side by alterting only two lines of the code.
+See Nativity section to make it run client-side only by alterting only two lines of the code.

 Copyright
 ---------